deepset-ai/haystack/docs/_src/usage/usage/retriever.md

 **Tip**

 When using DPR, it is recommended that you use the dot product similarity function since that is how it is trained.
+To do so, simply provide `similarity="dot_product"` when initializing the DocumentStore as is done in the code example below.

 </div>